chaplyk/carrotproxy-docs/pages/02.faq/default.md

 What are network requirements for playing Stadia with CarrotProxy?
 > Google recommends at least 10 Mbps for 720p, 25 Mbps for 1080p and 35 Mbps for 4K.
 You can check your Internet speed at https://projectstream.google.com/speedtest
 >
-> If you are not located in Stadia supported country, latency is another important measure that will affect your cloud gaming performance.
+> CarrotProxy recommends latency not higher than 50ms.
 You can check your latency to nearest CarrotProxy server at https://www.carrotproxy.com/servers

 Will CarrotProxy slow down my Internet?